neonkore/Nunicode/README.md

 It is always a bad idea to pass arbitrary pointer to revread().
-UTF-8 and CESU-8 can possibly recover from programming error (pointer poiting to the middle of multibyte UTF-8 sequence), but UTF-16's revread will fail badly.
+UTF-8 and CESU-8 can possibly recover from programming error (pointer poiting to the middle of multibyte UTF-8 sequence), but UTF-16 and UTF-32 revread will fail badly.
+In fact, UTF-32 revread is just "const char \*p - 4".

-Passed pointer is supposed to always come from call to nu\_utf8\_read().
+Pointer passed to revread() is supposed to always come from call to nu\_utf8\_read().
 Otherwise prepare to unforeseen consequences.

 As a side note, if you pass 0 as a pointer to decoded character, revread(), as you would expect, won't do any redundant decoding, but will just iterate over the string.

     :::c
-    /* will skip 5 characters backwards */
+    /* skip 5 characters backwards */
     for (int i = 0; i < 5; ++i) {
     	p = nu_utf8_revread(0, p);
     }